 - Those whose jobs entail repetitive tasks should take multiple microbreaks (at least 3 minutes each time), begin each task with a warm-up, and when possible, avoid overexertion of the fingers and the hands.

 - Good posture is considered very important in preventing carpal tunnel syndrome, especially for computer users and typists.
 Use a wrist pad.
-Those who use a computer mouse and keyboard can help prevent the development of the condition by making sure the wrist and hand is in relaxed position at all times.
+Those who use a computer mouse and keyboard can help prevent the development of the condition by making sure the wrist and hand are in a relaxed position at all times.

 - Wrist and hand exercises may also help minimize one’s risk for developing CTS.
 Stretching and isometric exercises can also strengthen the muscles of the hands and the wrist.